 That’s right, these islands encompass all that comes to mind when you picture the Mediterranean.
-Crystal clear sparkling waters, turquoise bays, pristine pebbled beaches fringed with fragrant pine trees, flowers everywhere, and a symphony of cicadas as background music.
+Shimmering waters, turquoise bays, pristine pebbled beaches fringed with fragrant pine trees, flowers everywhere, and a symphony of cicadas as background music.

 These are the reasons that keep me coming back to Hvar and the Pakleni Islands time and time again.
 So if you’re visiting Croatia and you want to experience the breathtaking beauty of the Pakleni Islands, then this guide is for you!